hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **SUMMARY**

-We are transitioning a small portion of our agribusiness farmland to a form of agroforestry that includes habitat restoration.
+We are transitioning a portion of our agribusiness farmland to agroforestry and natural habitat.

-Agroforestry has the potential to transition land, that is no longer suitable for agribusiness, back to a natural habitat that is also a local source of carbon-negative energy, food, materials, and water.
-Such an approach could restore habitat while offsetting emmissions from the agribusiness portion of our land, potentially including emmissions from the past.

-Such land transitions are not economically feasible today but, with the right technology development  could, over the next hundred years, begin to scale in a meaningful way.
+Agroforestry has the potential to transition land, that is no longer suitable for agribusiness, back to a natural habitat that also serves as a local source of carbon-negative energy, food, materials, and water.
+Such land transitions are not economically feasible today but, with the right technology development could, over the next few decades, begin to scale in a meaningful way.

 **OVERVIEW**